Amex Platinum Benefits: What To Do After Getting Your Card

 You have to enroll through your Benefits page to get status with all three rental car companies.
 Those upgrades generally take a few days to process.

 From your trip to the airport to renting a car to clearing immigration on your way back, the American Express Platinum card comes with an unbeatable suite of benefits.
 Make sure you do all of the above to make your travels more comfortable.
-Learn more about this card and other travel rewards cards here.
+Click Here to learn more about the Platinum Card from American Express.

 Editorial Note: Any opinions, analyses, reviews, or recommendations expressed in this article are those of the author’s alone, and have not been reviewed, approved, or otherwise endorsed by any card issuer.